Ydrnan/qp_plugins_damour/ccsd_space_orb/README.md

-# CCSD in spin orbitals
+# CCSD in spatial orbitals

-CCSD and CCSD(T) in spin orbitals for open and closed shell systems.
+CCSD and CCSD(T) in spatial orbitals for closed shell systems.

 ## Calculations
 To run the cc program:
 ```
-qp run ccsd_spin_orb
+qp run ccsd_space_orb
 ```

 ## Settings